 DrDoctor, based in the UK, helps patients book appointments in clinics, by tapping in last-minute cancellations.
 It automatically identified unfulfilled slots in hospitals and offers them to patients on waiting lists.
 DrDoctor partners with various NHS hospitals and is used to book over 4 million appointments a year.
 It received £15K the year it was founded, in 2012 and was granted NHS funding in April 2018.

 This San Diego startup focuses on enhanced clinical communications and workflows for improved patient care.
 Their platform PatientTouch combines text, talk, EMR data, alerts, and more, into a mobile app.
 Real-time data (which is prioritized) helps ensure that the right decision is taken and that the right care is delivered to the right patient.
 The company closed a $25 million round of funding in 2017.

 Healthcare is an industry in which a huge amount of data is generated as well as collected every day.
 With the help of data science, machine learning and AI, we are now able to analyze this data and extract meaningful insights which will pave the way for bigger medical innovations.
 With the digital revolution taking over, the industry continues to grow at a furious pace.

 Got more to add to the list above?
 Comment below or Tweet to us.

-Kolabtree is a platform that helps you hire freelance scientists from institutions like MIT, Cambridge University, Harvard University, etc. Get in touch with a healthcare consultant or data analyst.
+Kolabtree is a platform that helps you hire freelance scientists from institutions like MIT, Cambridge University, Harvard University, etc. Get in touch with a healthcare life sciences consultant or data analyst.
 It’s free to post your project and get a quote!